Bharathi Vidya Bhavan

 Bharathi Vidya Bhavan is a co-educational residential senior secondary school in Erode in the state of Tamil Nadu, India.
-The school is a blend of classrooms, beautiful greenery, and open playgrounds.

-It is run by the family of Bharat Ratna Chidambaram Subramaniam (also known as C. Subramaniam).
-The correspondent of this school is Dr. L.M.
-Ramakrishnan, first ENT doctor of Erode and also elder son in law of CS, the President is Dr. Aruna Ramakrishnan, daughter of Chidambaram Subramaniam.
-It is the top school in Erode district focusing on both academics and sports.
-The school's principals are Mr. Xavier and Mr. Sridhar handling the management and academics respectively.
+The school is run by the family of Bharat Ratna Chidambaram Subramaniam, particularly his eldest son-in-law Dr. L.M.
+Ramakrishnan who serves as the school's correspondent, and his daughter Dr. Aruna Ramakrishnan as its president.
+It is the highest-ranked school in the Erode district in terms of academics and sports.
+The school is administrated by its principal R. Sridhar and its vice-principal S. Ramesh Kumar.

 It follows the State Board of Tamil Nadu.
-It has two branches in Erode which follows Central Board of Secondary Education-The BVB School and CS Academy.
+It has two branches in Erode which follows Central Board of Secondary Education - The BVB School and CS Academy.

-Infrastructure

-There are labs for every subject and the school has a hostel facility.
-The management of the hostel is looked after by Mrs Saraswathy.

-In the 11th grade, subjects like Commerce, Biology, Computer Science, Sanskrit, Tamil, Hindi, English, and vocational education are offered.

-There is compulsory art of living courses for students of all classes.

-It has a basketball court, clay tennis court, swimming pool, assembly area, mini stadium and a football ground.
+Classes

+There are separate buildings for each block (KG, Class 1 to Class 5, Class 6 to Class 8, Class 9 and Class 10, Class 11 and Class 12) adequately separated.